chlam4/monitoring/README.md

 # turbo-go-monitoring

-This is a GO monitoring library that defines a set of monitoring interfaces, including [metric repository](pkg/repository/repository.go) and [monitoring template](pkg/template/monitoring_template.go) interfaces.
+This is an experimental GO monitoring library that defines a set of monitoring interfaces, including [metric repository](pkg/repository/repository.go) and [monitoring template](pkg/template/monitoring_template.go) interfaces.
 Any target-specific monitoring client can implement such interfaces, so that upstream processing such as Turbo DTO building may be coded based on the common interfaces without needing to adapt every time a new type of target